LinuxAtDuke/Intro-to-MySQL/README.md

 <a name='unit6'></a>
 ## Unit 6: Useful ancillary information

+  * please note that VCM VMs now default to powering down every morning at 06:00 am, so if you can't connect (starting tomorrow), the first thing to do is to login to https://vcm.duke.edu to verify that your VM is actually powered on.

   * sudo -- allows certain commands to be run with elevated privileges.
 First, without: